evolutics/kerek/README.md

-# Kerek: Lightweight continuous delivery for Docker Compose
+# Kerek: Light continuous delivery for Docker Compose

 Kerek is a CLI that adds features to Docker for people who like to keep continuous delivery light and not deal with Kubernetes or a container registry.